-Communications involving confidential journalistic material, confidential personal information, communications between a Member of Parliament and another person on constituency business
+Communications involving confidential journalistic material, confidential personal information and communications between a Member of Parliament and another person on constituency business

-4.19 Particular consideration must also be given to the interception of communications that involve confidential journalistic material, confidential personal information, or communications between a Member of Parliament and another person on constituency business.
+- 4.26 Particular consideration must also be given to the interception of communications that involve confidential journalistic material, confidential personal information, or communications between a Member of Parliament and another person on constituency business.
 Confidential journalistic material is explained at paragraph 4.3.
 Confidential personal information is information held in confidence concerning an individual (whether living or dead) who can be identified from it, and the material in question relates to his or her physical or mental health or to spiritual counselling.
 Such information can include both oral and written communications.
-Such information as described above is held in confidence if it is held is subject to an express or implied undertaking to hold it in confidence, or is subject to a restriction on disclosure or an obligation of confidentiality contained in existing legislation.
-For example, confidential personal information might include consultations between a health professional and a patient, or information from a patient's medical records.
+Such information as described above is held in confidence if it is held subject to an express or implied undertaking to hold it in confidence, or is subject to a restriction on disclosure or an obligation of confidentiality contained in existing legislation.
+For example, confidential personal information might include consultations between a health professional and a patient, or information from a patient's medical records. - 4.27 Spiritual counselling is defined as conversations between an individual and a Minister of Religion acting in his or her official capacity, and where the individual being counselled is seeking, or the Minister is imparting, forgiveness, absolution or the resolution of conscience with the authority of the Divine Being(s) of their faith. - 4.28 Where the intention is to acquire confidential personal information, the reasons should be clearly documented and the specific necessity and proportionality of doing so should be carefully considered.
+If the acquisition of confidential personal information is likely but not

-- 4.20 Spiritual counselling is defined as conversations between an individual and a Minister of Religion acting in his or her official capacity, and where the individual being counselled is seeking, or the Minister is imparting, forgiveness, absolution or the resolution of conscience with the authority of the Divine Being(s) of their faith. - 4.21 Where the intention is to acquire confidential personal information, the reasons should be clearly documented and the specific necessity and proportionality of doing so should be carefully considered.
-If the acquisition of confidential personal information is likely but not intended, any possible mitigation steps should be considered and, if none is available, consideration should be given to adopting special handling arrangements within the intercepting agency. - 4.22 Material which has been identified as confidential information should be retained only where it is necessary and proportionate to do so for one or more of the authorised purposes set out in section 15(4).
+- intended, any possible mitigation steps should be considered and, if none is available, consideration should be given to whether special handling arrangements are required within the intercepting agency. - 4.29 Material which has been identified as confidential information should be retained only where it is necessary and proportionate to do so for one or more of the authorised purposes set out in section 15(4).
 It must be securely destroyed when its retention is no longer needed for those purposes.
-If such information is retained, it must be reviewed at reasonable intervals to confirm that the justification for its retention is still valid. - 4.23 Where confidential information is retained or disseminated to an outside body, reasonable steps should be taken to mark the information as confidential.
-Where there is any doubt as to the handling or dissemination of confidential information, advice should be sought from a legal adviser within the relevant intercepting agency and before any further dissemination of the material takes place. - 4.24 Any case where confidential information is retained should be notified to the Interception of Communications Commissioner as soon as reasonably practicable, as agreed with the Commissioner.
-Any material which has been retained should be made available to the Commissioner on request. - 4.25 The safeguards set out in paragraphs 4.21 4.24 also apply to any s.8(4) material (see chapter 6) which is selected for examination and which is confidential information.
+If such information is retained, there must be adequate information management systems in place to ensure that continued retention remains necessary and proportionate for the authorised statutory purposes. - 4.30 Where confidential information is retained or disseminated to an outside body, reasonable steps should be taken to mark the information as confidential.
+Where there is any doubt as to the lawfulness of the proposed handling or dissemination of confidential information, advice should be sought from a legal adviser within the relevant intercepting agency and before any further dissemination of the material takes place. - 4.31 Any case where confidential information is retained should be notified to the Interception of Communications Commissioner as soon as reasonably practicable, as agreed with the Commissioner.
+Any material which has been retained should be made available to the Commissioner on request. - 4.32 The safeguards set out in paragraphs 4.28 4.31 also apply to any section 8(4) material (see chapter 6) which is selected for examination and which constitutes confidential information.